How To Hike Mount Allan in Kananaskis Country

 Are dogs and kids appropriate to hike Mount Allan?

 Both dogs and experienced kids would be able to handle easily handle Mount Allan.
 We saw plenty of both on our hike.
-Make sure to keep your dog on a leash as there are bears around.
+Make sure to keep your dog on a leash, as there are bears around.

-How Busy is Mount Allan Hike?
+How Busy is the Mount Allan Hike?

 Wildlife Awareness on The Hike

 The likeliness of seeing wildlife on this trail is high.
-It is a moderately trafficked trail, but bear sightings have occurred.
-The meadow and valley is prime grizzly habitat, and the trail has been closed in the past due to bear activity.
-We saw a male grizzly near the saddle of this hike.
-Thankfully he was fairly far away, and we had a large group.
+It is a moderately trafficked trail, but bear sightings have occurred here.
+The meadow and valley are prime grizzly habitats, and the trail has been closed in the past due to bear activity.
+Always check the park websites for wildlife information (Parks Canada) and then check again for notices at the trailhead.

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

 As always, while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carry bear spray and know how to use it.
-If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use them properly.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters and Canadian Tire in Canmore sells spray and holders with employees who will demonstrate how to use them properly.
+Besides bears, it’s common to see hoary marmots and pika.

 Advice on Hikes in the Canadian Rockies

-For long hikes, set a turnaround time at the departure.
+- For long hikes, set a turnaround time at the departure.
 Whenever we set out for an objective, I determine a time when we need to turn around to arrive at the parking lot or campsite by dark.
 I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.

-On that note, always carry bear spray if you plan to hike in the park.
-We carry ours in the neighborhood, and bears have been known to stroll through town and busy parking lots.
+- On that note, always carry bear spray if you plan to hike in the park.
+We carry ours even in the neighborhood, and bears have been known to stroll through town and busy parking lots.
 Always practice wildlife awareness when you’re on a trail, and please give animals space.

-In regards to times, keep in mind your mountain fitness — different than the gym.
-The low end of this post’s low end is a constant fast pace uphill with little to no breaks and a brisk pace downhill.
+- In regards to times, keep in mind your mountain fitness, which is different from the gym.
+The low end of this articles low end is a constant fast pace uphill with little to no breaks and a brisk pace downhill.
 Most hikers should plan for a middle-of-the-road time with the estimated duration.

-Lastly, a GPS tracker could save your life – it’s one of those backpacking essentials I like to have on me just in case I need to hit SOS.
+- Lastly, a GPS tracker could save your life – it’s one of those backpacking essentials I like to have on me just in case I need to hit SOS.
 We carry the Garmin Inreach Explorer+, but the high cost may not be worth it for the average recreational.

-Alltrails is our favorite app to have on a hike.
+- Alltrails is our favorite app to have on a hike.
 It shows the correct trail way, elevation, and other hiker reviews.
 We paid the subscription fee so that we could download all the data we need to our phones.
 Best $3 (per month) ever spent!

 What to Wear On a Hike?

 The most basic principle of what to wear hiking is layering.
-Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+Anyone who has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
 You can easily start off cool at the mountain base and get hot as soon as you begin moving.

 The goal of hiking clothing is to help regulate your body temperature, element protection, and moisture management.
 Temperature management is best done through a layering system.
-If you want to learn more about what to pack for a day hike or what to wear on a hike, you can see our full post!
-Here are the best hiking clothes for men and the best hiking clothes for women.
+If you want to learn more about what to wear hiking, we have a great example post.

-Kananaskis Country Hikes
+Other Kananaskis Country Hikes

 There are many more great hikes in the Kananaskis Country Provincial Park, or you can check out some awesome Banff hikes.
 Both are home to some of our all-time favorite hikes and scrambles in the region.
-To learn more, we’ve got a post on our favorite hikes in Kananaskis Country.